Case Study

 Getting a team

-As the initiative grew traction, we were allocated budget to hire a team to get Blok into production for Sitecore Marketplace and continue the initiative to grow its scope.
+As the initiative grew traction, we were allocated budget to hire a team to get Blok into production for Sitecore Marketplace and continue growing its scope.

 Blok team